SimonSungm/rootkit/README.md

-# Warning
+## Porting
+Porting the module to higher version of Linux kernel, tested on Ubuntu 18.04, Linux kernel 5.0.

+For lower kernel version (e.g. 4.15), change /usr/src/linux-headers-4.15.0-91-generic/include/linux/fs.h , remove the const before dir_context actor.

 This module can be removed by rmmod -f rt.
-## Porting
-Porting the module to higher version of Linux kernel, tested on Ubuntu 18.04, Linux kernel 5.0 For lower kernel version (e.g. 4.15), change /usr/src/linux-headers-4.15.0-91-generic/include/linux/fs.h , remove the const before dir_context actor.

 # Sample Rootkit for Linux
 ## About